JakePort1/FinalProject/README.txt

 test.jpg: A test JPG file for inference.py.

 We want to upload a final_model.pth file, but unfortunately, the file is too large.
 So we will include that in the canvas zip file.

+Notes on How to use:

+Downloading Flickr8k:
+    To download the dataset file, run the data.py file.
+This will download the dataset on to your device Then, change the data sets img and captions folder to the correct path in the config file

+To change the model parameters, you can change them in the config file

+To train the model, run python train.py

+To use the model on new images, run python inference.py
+    To use new images, change "my_image" to the name of the file you would like to test a caption on To change what model weights to use, change  "my_checkpoint" to the checkpoint name you would like to use